Base MEV: Endpoints, Fees & Backrun Playbook

 Next steps

-Use the FRB agent to scan mempools and submit private bundles with custody preserved. → Try FRB, or read the Flashbots guide.
+Use the FRB Agent to scan mempools and submit private bundles with custody preserved. → Try FRB, or read the Flashbots guide.

 Step after reading